GeorginaCarlisle/take-control-frontend-app/README.md

 ![Screenshot showing the edit focus form on laptop"](/documentation/features/focus-edit-laptop.png)
 ![Screenshot showing a successful edit on mobile"](/documentation/features/focus-edit-mobile-success.png)

 When viewing a focus area a delete icon is clearly visible.
 Clicking on this icon brings up a confirmation message message explaining what will happen on delete.
 Users can then choose to cancel or to delete.
 This ensures users don't accidentally delete anything they wish to keep.
+On successful delete users are return to the plan page and a success message is displayed.

 ![Screenshot showing the focus delete confirmation on mobile"](/documentation/features/focus-delete-mobile.png)
 ![Screenshot showing the focus delete confirmation on laptop"](/documentation/features/focus-delete-laptop.png)